isnarvaez/json-api-validation/README.md

 More info: https://jsonapi.org/format/#document-top-level

+---
-Each function returns a valid pydantic model.
+:point_up: Each function returns a valid pydantic model.
+---

 ### Validate data model using a custom model for attributes: